GRIDAPPSD/gridappsd-state-plotter/README.md

 ## Running state plotter

-1. Invoke ./state-plotter.py from the state-plotter subdirectory with no arguments to get a usage message that describes various command line options.
+1. Invoke ./state-plotter.py from the state-plotter subdirectory with no arguments or -help to get a usage message that describes various command line options.
+These are also shown in the next section

 2. Edit the run-plot.sh script in the state-plotter subdirectory, uncomment the appropriate SIMREQ variable for the model being run based on the comment at the end of each SIMREQ line denoting the corresponding model, and save changes.
 Different command line options are shown in commented out invocations of state plotter below.